 The First Generation Program supports incoming first-time-in-college, first-generation students pursuing their A.A. degree.

 Second-year students in the Peer Mentor Program offer support and guidance to first-year students.

 There are more than 50 student clubs and organizations, like the Hispanic Student Association (HSA), to help you get involved and meet other students who share your interests.

-For Fall Term 2022, we are offering in-person, hybrid, remote and online courses.
+We offer in-person, hybrid, remote and online courses.